Credit:

 Our testing team put each of these comforters through the wringer to see how well they performed in a few key areas.

 First, and perhaps most importantly, were the sleep tests.
 Our tester took a one-hour nap on a queen-size bed under each comforter, then slept under them overnight.
-During each sleep test, we evaluated whether the comforter kept the tester warm, how soft it felt (both in terms of loft and how the outer material felt to touch), and whether it rustled or crinkled (and how loudly) when rolling over.
+During each sleep test, we evaluated whether the comforter kept the tester warm, how soft it felt (both in terms of loft and the feel of the outer material), and whether it rustled or crinkled (and how loudly) when the tester rolled over.

 Next, we evaluated how easy each comforter was to wash.
 They were stained with fruit juice, food, and Diet Coke, then a spot-clean was attempted with one of our favorite laundry detergents for sensitive skin.

-Finally, we assessed the overall construction of the comforter, determining whether it would stand up to years of use.
-We also considered how easy or hard it would be to store each one, based on how much space it took up when folded, and even if it withstood wrinkling.
+Finally, we assessed the overall construction of the comforter to determine whether it would stand up to years of use.
+We also considered how easy or hard it would be to store each one, based on how much space it took up when folded and whether it would withstand wrinkling.

 Shopping for a comforter set can be surprisingly complex.
 With phrases like 750 fill power and 400 thread count, it's easy to get lost in the terminology, but that shouldn’t keep you from getting the best comforter you can for a good night’s sleep.